prove-ai/observability-pipeline/user-docs/guides/quick-start.md

 docker compose version  # Should show Docker Compose 2.0+
 ```

+### Authentication

+By default, the pipeline uses **API Key authentication** with placeholder credentials for quick testing.
+All external requests to observability services (OTLP receivers, Prometheus, VictoriaMetrics) are authenticated via the Envoy proxy.

+**Default credentials for testing:**

+- API Key: `placeholder_api_key` (header: `X-API-Key: placeholder_api_key`)
+- Basic Auth: `user:secretpassword` (if switching to Basic Auth mode)

+**⚠️ For production:** Change these credentials before deployment.
+See the [detailed authentication guide](security.md#authentication) for configuration options, security best practices, and how to switch authentication methods.

 ### Start the Full Stack (Greenfield Setup)

 If you're starting from scratch with no existing monitoring infrastructure: